algorithmVis/algorithmVis.github.io/.github/ISSUE_TEMPLATE/Bug_report.md

 ***Disclaimer: This is a University Project.
 We might never fix this bug***

+**Which algorithm is this for?**
+Just write the name of the algorithm or copy the link to the webpage

 **Describe the bug**
 A clear and concise description of what the bug is.